knobs-dials/square-stat/README.md

 (Proof of concept version, needs work)

-Text-shell squarified treemaps presenting things like CPU and memory use - in text shells.
+Colored text-shell squarified treemaps presenting things like CPU and memory use.

 Tries to group some known process sets, e.g.
 - filesystem-related kernel processes
 - other kernel processes
-- systemd stuff
-- various GNOME stuff
+- various graphical interface support stuff
 - tiny-use processes into 'sumsmaller' so they don't fall away (still tends to be small)

 ...all mostly because a shell isn't exactly high resolution, and this is for glanced overview.